Term Insurance Tax Benefits: Save Taxes and Secure Your Future

 Understanding the Tax Implications of Term Life Insurance

-• GST on Term Insurance: As per the latest updates in the GST rules, now 0% GST will be levied on term insurance premiums.
+GST on Term Insurance: As per the latest updates in the GST rules, now 0% GST on term insurance will be applicable on premiums.
 NRIs too, can claim a GST waiver on term insurance for NRI premiums paid via NRE (Non-residential External) bank accounts that support freely convertible currency.

 Wrapping It Up!